semasuka/blog/_posts/2023-03-04-linear-regression-the-essential-theory.md

     R² = SSE(mean) - SSE(line of best fit)/SSE(mean)

-* Those with a background in statistics might wonder if R² is related to Pearson's correlation coefficient (r). yes, it.
+* Those with a background in statistics might wonder if R² is related to Pearson's correlation coefficient (r). yes, it is.

     The Pearson correlation coefficient measures the strength and direction of the linear relationship between two variables.
 It ranges from -1 to 1, where -1 indicates a perfect negative linear relationship, 0 shows no linear association, and 1 indicates a perfect positive linear relationship.